opendialogai/OpenDialogDocs/docs/conversational_markup.md

 In the snippet above `intent.app.opening_intent` is an incoming intent from the user, signified by the `u`, and `intent.app.opening_intent_response` is an outgoing intent from the bot, signified by the `b`.

-One purpose of an intent is to move the conversation from one scene to another.
+Intent can connect scenes by _spanning_ across scenes. moving forward the conversation.
 This can be achieved by the `scene` directive.

 ```yaml
 conversation: